Expensify/slate/source/includes/_reconciliationTemplates.md

 hasAttachment() | Whether the report contains any attachment. hasBeenApproved() | Whether or not the report has been approved.
 ID | The ID of the report
-isACHReimbursed() | Whether the report has been reimbursed via ACH isClosed() | Whether or not the report is approved. isOpen() | Whether or not the report is in the `OPEN` state
+hasEverBeenExportedTo(template_name) | Whether or not the report has been exported to the template or integration name provided. isACHReimbursed() | Whether the report has been reimbursed via ACH isClosed() | Whether or not the report is approved. isOpen() | Whether or not the report is in the `OPEN` state